 whether it is possible to make an application to the First-tier Tribunal

 what to do if your dispute involves both public law and technical tax issues

-the remedies available ― ie what outcomes the taxpayer can expect if he wins
+the remedies available ― ie what outcomes taxpayers can expect if they win

 Judicial review is complex and this guidance note is only a summary.
 Unless you are experienced in judicial review work, it is recommended that you take specialist advice.

 In particular, this guidance note does not cover non-tax related claims, criminal matters, or Scots or Northern Irish law.